-Is cleaning out your portable building your next weekend project?
+Is cleaning out and organizing your shed the next warm weekend project?

 If you filled up your shed almost immediately after it was delivered, you’re not the only one!
-No matter if you have one of our smallest Utility Sheds or our 12’ x 32’ Lofted Garage, they can fill up fast if you don’t stay organized.
+No matter if you have one of our Slim Sheds or our largest Lofted Garage, they can fill up fast if you don’t stay organized.

 The floor is usually the first area to be filled, but try to save this space for larger items like bikes, ATVs or mowers.
 Use the wall space wisely, laying out where it will be best to hang items or put a tall shelf.